ReXplain: Translating Radiology into Patient-Friendly Video Reports: Designing ReXplain

 \paragraph{Connecting Image Regions with Reports.} To imitate radiologists' explanation for CT images, we would need to localize the regions of interest (ROIs) for an intuitive visualization of the report findings.
-As there are currently few AI models that can localize every types of lesions mentioned in the reports, we relaxed the requirement from localizing the findings to localizing the anatomic structures that contain the findings.
-To achieve this, we first prompted GPT-4o to match the extracted findings to one of the organs from a finite set of 201 human organs.
-Then, to achieve comprehensive localization across a wide range of anatomical structures, we utilized the recently developed AI model, Segment Anything in medical images via Text model (SAT) \citep{zhao2023one}.
+Currently, there are few AI models that can ground the lesions with free-text radiology report, we thus relaxed the requirement from localizing the findings to localizing the anatomic structures that contain the findings.
+To achieve this, we first prompted GPT-4o to match the extracted findings to one of the organs from a finite set of 201 human organs (a list of the organs can be found in the Appendix).
+Then, to achieve comprehensive localization across a wide range of anatomical structures, we utilized the recently developed AI model, the Segment Anything in medical images via Text model (SAT) \citep{zhao2023one}.
 Specifically, SAT leverages the capability of natural language prompts to effectively segment anatomical structures from 3D medical volumes.
 This knowledge-enhanced segmentation model had been trained on large-scale CT data for whole-body anatomy segmentation.
 After obtaining the segmented organ, we utilized PyTorch3D \citep{ravi2020pytorch3d} to generate 3D rendering visualizations to further provide an overview of the anatomical structure.
 By using SAT segmentation masks and the matching of report descriptions to organs, we constructed a mechanism to connect the text reports to regions on the images, which will be further utilized to construct the video presentation.

-\paragraph{Comparing with a Healthy Individual.} To supplement the explanation with reference to normal images, we retrieved an CT scan of a healthy individual and conducted organ segmentation following the previous procedure.
-We then leveraged the rigid registration model by SimpleElastix \citep{marstal2016simpleelastix} to register the normal image with the images to be explained.
+\paragraph{Comparing with a Healthy Individual.} To supplement the explanation with reference to normal images, we retrieved an CT scan of a healthy individual from the CT-RATE dataset and conducted organ segmentation following the previous procedure.
+During the video generation, we register this normal scan with each new input image and morph the segmentation masks correspondingly.
+The rigid registration model by SimpleElastix \citep{marstal2016simpleelastix} was used for registration.